 Asking this question helps interviewers understand how you assess the work of other UX and UI designers.
 Rather than focusing purely on aesthetics, mention several aspects of each site's user interface and user experience.
 For example, you may want to point out that a site's information architecture makes it easy for users to complete certain tasks.

-Your answer should show the interviewer that you understand the purpose of UX design and know how UX designers influence the success of a website or other digital product.
+Your answer should show the interviewer that you understand the purpose of UX design and how UX designers influence the success of a website or other digital product.

 Questions about your workflow & process